 Bob focuses his practice on civil litigation.
 Bob has experience representing clients involved in complex commercial litigation and defending claims of professional malpractice.
 Bob represents parties in probate and trust disputes.
 Bob litigates trademark and trade dress infringement disputes.
 Bob also represents employers in labor arbitrations, before the Ohio State Employment Relations Board and the Ohio Civil Rights Commission, and in disputes stemming from employment non-competition agreements.
 Bob has experience serving manufacturers, hospitals, colleges, technology companies, small businesses, and individual clients.
 In addition to representing clients in active litigation, Bob is available to consult with clients regarding litigation risks they face and to assist with government relations.

 Before joining the firm, Bob spent a year each clerking for U.S. District Court Judge Jack Zouhary and U.S. Magistrate Judge James R. Knepp, II, both of the U.S. District Court for the Northern District of Ohio, Western Division.
-Bob was born and raised in Toledo, and is thrilled to be able to practice law in Toledo in addition to residing in Toledo with his wife and children.
+Bob was born and raised in Toledo, and is thrilled to be able to practice law in his hometown.

 The University of Toledo College of Law, J.D., summa cum laude, 2009